SAP-samples/btp-bas-risk-management/documentation/develop/implement-custom-logic/README.md

      <img src="./images/update_UI_criticality.png" width="40%">

-7. Now, the separate _criticality_ column is now longer required.
+7. Now, the separate _criticality_ column is no longer required.
 Find and remove the _criticality_ column by by clicking the delete icon next to it.

     <img src="./images/delete_UI_1.png" width="40%">